| Appraisers and Assessors of Real

 are helpful for advancement as well as continuing education

+requirements.
 Although there are currently no formal degree

 requirements to become an appraiser or assessor, the